k00ni/govi/README.md

 The code and development material (e.g. documentation) of GOVI is licenced under the terms of the [GNU GPL v2](./LICENSE).

-The content of the [index.csv](./index.csv) is licenced under the terms of the [CC0 1.0 DEED (Public Domain)](https://creativecommons.org/publicdomain/zero/1.0/), because it only contains content which was already published on the Internet.
+The content of the [index.csv](./index.csv) and [manually-maintained-metadata-about-ontologies.csv](./manually-maintained-metadata-about-ontologies.csv) is licenced under the terms of the [CC0 1.0 DEED (Public Domain)](https://creativecommons.org/publicdomain/zero/1.0/), because it only contains content which was already published on the Internet.
 The rights of the ontology/vocabulary authors shall remain reserved.